-- If your venue is outdoors, will you need to shell out extra money for a tent, permits, dance floor, or high-powered sound system?
+If your venue is outdoors, will you need to shell out extra money for a tent, permits, dance floor, or high-powered sound system?

 At Mountain House, we cover everything from generators to restrooms and lighting.
 We’re so comprehensive; we might even be a little overboard because we’ve seen it all.
-We consider events such as wildfires, earthquakes, other natural disasters, and even human-disasters (such as your Uncle Frank who drank too much and is starting a fight on the dance floor).
+We consider events such as wildfires, earthquakes, other natural disasters, and even human disasters (such as your Uncle Frank who drank too much and is starting a fight on the dance floor).

 2. Is the venue sharing all facts with you upfront?

 Look out for venue limitations and restrictions when researching and on your site tour.
-You shouldn’t sign a contract with a venue until you feel completely comfortable and knowledgeable about the venues guidelines.
+You shouldn’t sign a contract with a venue until you feel completely comfortable and knowledgeable about the venue’s guidelines.
 When you’re on tour, you’ll likely be in awe at some of the unique features, but don’t forget about essential facts such as bathrooms, payment options, weather issues, and security needs.

 A few other examples of questions you should ask include:

-- What safety precautions do you have in place for my guests and me?
+What safety precautions do you have in place for my guests and me?

 If the venue has restrictions, make sure they’re sincere and upfront so you don’t face disappointment down the road.
 Talking about your wants and needs on your wedding day will open up the dialogue, and the venue may be flexible on some policies or rules in place.

 A venue should be willing to consider your request or provide you with a reason for their answer if your request is within reason.
-Some things that may be fun at a party with 10 millennial friends (Beer Pong), can go terribly wrong with 150 wedding guests of various ages.
+Some things that may be fun at a party with 10 friends (like beer pong!) can go terribly wrong with 150 wedding guests of various ages.

 3. Does the venue provide you valuable resources to make wedding planning easier for you?

-This ties in to question #2, “Is the venue sharing all facts with you upfront?” but it also has to do with a gut feeling.
+This ties into question #2, “Is the venue sharing all facts with you upfront?” but it also has to do with a gut feeling.
 Always trust your gut and if you feel that the venue is hiding something from you, ask and don’t avoid it.